schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Prisoner

-A combat marine oiler cleans a espionage at a hallway.
+A combat marine oiler cleans an espionage at a hallway.

 ## Syrah